We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 Eligibility for Entry

-The next Fellowship will open for applications in August 2022.
+The 2023 mid -career Fellowship will open for application in September 2023.

 2021 Fellowship recipients were Sue McPherson and Charmaine Papertalk Green.